Hilda26/Pacta/README.md

 # Pacta

-Pacta is a bond-backed personal covenant registry powered by GenLayer.
-Users create meaningful promises, back them with GEN stakes, submit evidence, and rely on GenLayer Intelligent Contracts plus AI-assisted validator consensus to determine fulfillment outcomes.
+Pacta is a bonded mentorship covenant verifier powered by GenLayer.
+It uses GenLayer validators, web evidence fetching, and LLM consensus to decide whether a mentorship promise was fulfilled.
 ## Stack

 - Web app and API: Next.js, TypeScript, Tailwind CSS, Vercel route handlers